wlockwood/pyPacks/README.md

 # C950
-This repository is the final project for WGU's C950 course.
+This repository is a school project.
 It's intended to be a simplified package routing system for a theoretical shipping company.

 This is in development, so please see the commit history for current status.